35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 In the case of affordable housing NHG also claims that because more than 50% affordable housing has been provided on the FDS (by Southwark, as council housing) then NHG can deliver less affordable housing on Stage 2B/C.

 NHG has now  [updated its application](https://www.35percent.org/posts/aylesbury-phase-2b-notting-hill-genesis-try-again/) for the Aylesbury's next phase, Phase 2B.
-It has proposed 50% affordable housing, not the reduced amount of 41.1% proposed in the Strategy for Stage 2B/2C, but it is not clear that this will be enough to make up what has been lost on Plot 18.
+It has proposed 50% affordable housing, in line with the not the reduced amount of 41.1% proposed in the Strategy for Stage 2B/2C.
 Finally, NHG have proposed 179 two-bed/four-person homes for Phase 2B, [^9] which is 26.4 units short of the 205.4 needed over Stage 2B/C to make up for those lost on Plot 18 [^10] .

 There will be no houses on Phase 2B, although the number of maisonettes will be greater than that required by policy (20% against 17%) [^X].